jsommers/switchyard/documentation/writing_a_program.rst

     09:10:08 2016/12/17     INFO eth1 has ethaddr 10:00:00:00:00:02 and ipaddr 10.10.0.1/255.255.0.0 and is of type Unknown
     09:10:08 2016/12/17     INFO eth2 has ethaddr 10:00:00:00:00:03 and ipaddr 192.168.1.1/255.255.255.0 and is of type Unknown

-The above example code was run in the Switchyard *test* environment (see :ref:`runtest`); when a Switchyard program is run in test mode, all interfaces will show type ``Unknown``.
+The above example code was run in the :ref:`Switchyard *test* environment <runtest>`; when a Switchyard program is run in test mode, all interfaces will show type ``Unknown``.
 Note also that there is *no inherent ordering* to the list of interfaces returned.

 There are a few convenience methods related to ``ports`` and ``interfaces``, which can be used to look up a particular interface given a name, IPv4 address,